New AI from Demandbase Sniffs for B2B Purchase Intent

-Following through on a promise to invest in artificial intelligence (AI), Demandbase, a San Francisco-based B2B marketing technologies provider has released a new AI technology that better enables B2B companies to turn digital signals into actions.
+Following through on a promise to invest in artificial intelligence (AI), Demandbase, a San Francisco-based B2B marketing technologies provider, has released a new AI technology that better enables B2B companies to turn digital signals into actions.

-Called Real Time Intent (RTI), company officials said the new functionality works similarly to the way in which a human entering keywords into a search engine signals intent.
+Called Real-Time Intent, company officials said the new functionality works similarly to the way in which a human entering keywords into a search engine signals intent.

 Demandbase closed a $65 million funding round in May of this year, bringing the company's total funding to $150 million.
 At the time the company promised to use the funds to invest further in AI.
 Recent investments in AI build on Demandbase's acquisition of data science company Spiderbook about a year ago.